Gannett to spin off publishing arm, take control of Cars.com

 The company said on Tuesday it would buy the 73 percent stake it does not already own in Classified Ventures, the entity that owns Cars.com, from other joint venture partners for $1.8 billion in cash.

-Gannett will buy out the remaining stake from Tribune, McClatchy Co, A.H.
-Belo Corp and Graham Holdings Co.
+Gannett will buy out the remaining stake from Tribune, McClatchy Co (MNI.N), A.H.
+Belo Corp and Graham Holdings Co (GHC.N).

 The deal values Cars.com, which lets users check prices, compare models and read reviews of auto dealers, at about $2.5 billion.